EnterpriseDB/barman/doc/manual/50-feature-details.en.md

 - `--remote-ssh-command`: The ssh command required to log in to the recovery instance.
 - `--snapshot-recovery-instance`: The name of the recovery instance as required by the cloud provider.

+The following additional arguments are required with the `gcp` provider:

-- `--snapshot-recovery-zone`:  The name of the availability zone in which the recovery instance is located.
+- `--gcp-zone`: The name of the availability zone in which the recovery instance is located.

 For example: